hsed/fyp/README.md

 iterate through the data loader in the beginning and everyitem will be a list of two items

 one is the inputs the other is the outputs

+## validate extra metrics
+targets ; outputs ;

+if outputs is of type tuple then... first elem is for val_loss of network second elem is for keypoint error

+so basically condition is...

+if it is a tuple send the second output to metric_eval and first output for val_loss